Baird’s Beaked Whale

 About the Species

-There is little information on the abundance of Baird’s beaked whales worldwide because sightings at sea are rare.
-Overall, the beaked whale family is elusive and shy, and individual species lack any easily discernible physical characteristics to distinguish them from one another.
+There is little information on the abundance of Baird’s beaked whales worldwide.
+Overall, species in the beaked whale family are elusive and shy and often lack easily discernible physical characteristics to distinguish them from one another.
 Baird's beaked whales, however, are some of the most commonly sighted beaked whales because of their social behavior and large body size.

-Although they face threats from entanglement in fishing gear, commercial whaling, marine debris ingestion, and human-caused noise, Baird’s beaked whales in the United States are not listed as endangered or threatened under the Endangered Species Act.
+Although they face threats from entanglement in fishing gear, commercial whaling, marine debris ingestion, and human-caused noise, Baird’s beaked whales are not listed as endangered or threatened under the Endangered Species Act.
 Like all marine mammals, they are protected under the Marine Mammal Protection Act.

 NOAA Fisheries estimates the population size for each stock of Baird’s beaked whale in its stock assessment reports.
 NOAA Fisheries manages two stocks of Baird’s beaked whale: the Alaska stock and the California-Oregon-Washington stock.
 There is little information on the abundance of this species because sightings at sea are rare.
 Thus, data are insufficient to estimate population trends.